Gary Marcus: AI, Catastrophe and the Coming Reality Check

-The RAID (Regulation of AI, Internet & Data) 2025 conference brought together global leaders from government, industry, and academia to
+The RAID (Regulation of AI, Internet & Data) 2025 conference brought together global leaders from government, industry, and academia to explore how regulation can balance innovation, competition, and fundamental rights

 At RAID 2025, John Edwards, the UK Information Commissioner, delivered a thoughtful and candid keynote on the intertwined future of privacy, innovation and trust in the age of artificial intelligence.